 The directors are responsible for the other information.
-The other information comprises the information contained in the Trust's Annual Report for the year ended 31 December 2023, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in Trust's Annual Report for the year ended 31 December 2024, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.